Five Facts About Air Duct Cleaning - How To Clean AC Air Ducts

 - Painter’s tape

-After you have gathered all your tools, you will need to follow a few simple steps to complete your DIY duct cleaning process.
+After you have gathered all your tools, you will need to follow a few simple steps to complete your DIY duct and vent cleaning process.

 - Remove loose dirt - If your ductwork is visible in a crawl space, you can lightly tap it to loosen the dust and debris.
 Then turn on the fan option on your thermostat, which will help move this loosened dirt to the vents.